 Displacement and migration are of growing relevance for development cooperation.
 Internal migration and international migratory movements have steadily increased over the past 15 years and have increased in prominence among the public and in politics in light of current crises and conflicts.
 These developments are also reflected in a strongly and quickly growing portfolio of programmes and projects at the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).
 Different donor modalities, dynamic and fragile contexts, and complex problems represent particular challenges.

-For this purpose, the existing portfolios of the GIZ will be examined in order to develop a goal typology of programmes and projects in the areas of displacement and migration, which will facilitate the identification of existing priorities and impact models.
-In a second step, the insights gained about the effectiveness of prevailing types of projects will be systematically assessed and analysed for their usefulness for the conception of future projects.
-Three case studies will be used to review previous findings using concrete projects in the respective countries or regional contexts and to process practical experience.
-Finally, recommendations will be developed to make GIZ’s work on displacement and migration more impact oriented.
+For this purpose, the existing portfolios of the GIZ were examined in order to develop a goal typology of programmes and projects in the areas of displacement and migration, which facilitated the identification of existing priorities and impact models.
+In a second step, the insights gained about the effectiveness of prevailing types of projects were systematically assessed and analysed for their usefulness for the conception of future projects.
+Three case studies were used to review previous findings using concrete projects in the respective countries or regional contexts and to process practical experience.
+Finally, recommendations were developed to make GIZ’s work on displacement and migration more impact oriented.